nonplayer/hammercrawl/hc_core_player.md

 * **Re-Memorize:** Recover one previously-spent daily spell use per character level.
 * **Craft Ammo:** Add 2d4 normal arrows for your bow/crossbow, or collect as many stones for your sling.
 * **Level up!:** If the hero has enough XP to reach the next level, they can apply the effects of that level as a Camp Action.
 Follow the core process for Leveling Up.
 Note that it does not heal existing HP loss or restore used spells or abilities (those are separate Camp Actions, above).
-* **Stand Watch:** Add a Green Die to the next room explored, and -1 to Smith's camp encounter roll (below).
+* **Stand Watch:** Add a Blue Die to the next room explored, and -1 to Smith's camp encounter roll (below).
 * **Scout Ahead:** Roll Search (or other system-appropriate check).
 If successful, add one Yellow die to next 1d4 new rooms explored.
-If failed, add Black dice instead.
+If failed, add that many Black dice instead.

 Finally, **The Hammersmith Rolls 1d6:**